Issues Briefing

 CURRENT STATUS

-Re-introduction of the U.S. National Health Insurance Act/Expanded and Improved Medicare for All Act (HR676) in the 110th Congress has helped unify people fighting for a real health care solution.
-This legislation currently has 87 co-sponsors.
+The U.S. National Health Insurance Act/Expanded and Improved Medicare for All Act (HR 676) has helped revive and unify those forces promoting a real solution to the crisis.
+This legislation is being reintroduced into the 111th Congress.
+In the previous Congress there were 92 Representatives who co-sponsored the bill, more than any other heathcare reform legislation.
 There is, as yet, no companion bill in the Senate.

 UE POSITION

-Our union has called for national health insurance for many decades.
-We support a national "single-payer" plan that would eliminate private health insurance companies altogether.
-The new national healthcare agency would be the "single-payer" of medical and hospital bills.
+Our union has supported the creation of a national health insurance program for many decades.
+We support this national “single-payer” heathcare program that eliminates the private health insurance companies altogether.
+The new national heathcare agency would become the “single-payer” of medical and hospital bills, as Medicare currently does for retirees.
 Everyone in our country would be covered, regardless of employment status or age.
 The funds for the new system would come from a payroll tax on employers, and small out-of pocket contributions by individuals.
-Medicare already exists as a model "single payer" plan, covering all senior citizens.

 FAST FACTS

-- In the U.S., 47 million people lack health insurance altogether.
+• In the U.S., more than 50 million people lack health insurance altogether.

-- Medicare, a single-payer plan, covers millions of seniors at a 2 percent administrative cost.
+• Medicare, a single-payer plan, covers millions of seniors at only a 2 percent (2%) administrative cost.

-- Private insurers waste over 30 cents of every healthcare dollar on profits, advertising, duplication of services, and sky-high pay for executives.
+• Private insurers waste over 30 percent (30%) of every healthcare dollar on profits, advertising, duplication of services, and sky-high pay (and bonuses) for executives.